collective/collective.developermanual/source/reference_manuals/active/deployment/preparing.rst

 If you're using your system Python, you will not need the readline and libssl development packages mentioned below.
 The required libraries should already be linked to your Python.

-Try, though, to add the packages to support python-imaging (PIL).
-This will take care of the libjpeg requirements.

 System libraries
 ++++++++++++++++